Kari Wahlgren

-Kari Wahlgren (born July 13, 1977) is an American actress and singer who has provided English-language voices for animated movies, TV series, and video games.
-She got her start in anime voice-overs as Haruko Haruhara in FLCL, and would later land major roles in a number of shows and films: Robin Sena in Witch Hunter Robin, Lavie Head in Last Exile, Fuu in Samurai Champloo, Scarlett in Steamboy, Pacifica Casull in the Scrapped Princess, Saya Otonashi in Blood+, Michiru Satomi and Luca in Immortal Grand Prix, Kagami Hiiragi in Lucky Star, Saber in Fate/zero, Fate/stay night: Unlimited Blade Works and Fate/stay night: Heaven's Feel, and Celty Sturluson in the Durarara!! series.
+Kari Kay Wahlgren (born July 13, 1977) is an American voice actress who has provided English-language roles for animated movies, TV series, and video games.
+She got her start in anime voice-overs as Haruko Haruhara in FLCL, and would later land major roles in a number of shows and films: Saya Otonashi in Blood+, Robin Sena in Witch Hunter Robin, Lavie Head in Last Exile, Fuu in Samurai Champloo, Rip van Winkle in Hellsing, Scarlett in Steamboy, Pacifica Casull in the Scrapped Princess, Michiru Satomi and Luca in Immortal Grand Prix, Kagami Hiiragi in Lucky Star, Saber in Fate/Zero, Fate/stay night: Unlimited Blade Works and Fate/stay night: Heaven's Feel, and Celty Sturluson in the Durarara!! series.

-In American animation, she has provided voices for a number of series including Super Robot Monkey Team Hyperforce Go!, Fish Hooks, Phineas and Ferb, Dorothy and the Wizard of Oz, Ben 10, Kung Fu Panda: Legends of Awesomeness, Kaijudo: Rise of the Duel Masters, Rick and Morty, Bunnicula, The Fairly OddParents, Bunsen Is a Beast, and the Nickelodeon versions of Winx Club and Teenage Mutant Ninja Turtles.
-In video games, she voiced lead characters Ashe in Final Fantasy XII Shelke in Dirge of Cerberus: Final Fantasy VII, and Raine Sage in Tales of Symphonia.
+In American animation, she has provided voices for a number of series including Super Robot Monkey Team Hyperforce Go!, Gravity Falls, Fish Hooks, voicing Little Suzy in Phineas and Ferb, Dorothy and Queen Ozma in Dorothy and the Wizard of Oz, Ben 10, Kung Fu Panda: Legends of Awesomeness, Kaijudo: Rise of the Duel Masters, Bunnicula, The Fairly OddParents, Bunsen Is a Beast, and the Nickelodeon versions of Winx Club and Teenage Mutant Ninja Turtles, Jessica and Diane in Rick and Morty, and Baby Scrat in the Disney+ miniseries Ice Age: Scrat Tales, produced by Blue Sky Studios.
+Since 2023, she has voiced several roles in the children's series SuperKitties, for which she received a Children's and Family Emmy Award for Outstanding Voice Performer in a Preschool Animated Program.

+In video games, she voiced lead characters Ashe in Final Fantasy XII, Shelke in Dirge of Cerberus: Final Fantasy VII, Kitana and Mileena in the Mortal Kombat series (beginning with Mortal Kombat 11), and Raine Sage in Tales of Symphonia.

 Early life

 Wahlgren was born and raised in Hoisington, Kansas.
 She was inspired as a child by the Disney Princesses and other voices in animation.
 Her parents were teachers, which encouraged her to support charities and organizations that promote reading and education later in her career.
-On her eleventh birthday, when she and her family were in California and toured the building for Focus on the Family, she was asked to do a bit role in their radio drama Adventures in Odyssey, as an eleven-year-old character named Gloria McCoy.
+On her 11th birthday, when she and her family were in California and toured the building for Focus on the Family, she was asked to do a bit role in their radio drama Adventures in Odyssey, as an 11-year-old character named Gloria McCoy.
 Wahlgren graduated from the University of Kansas with a Bachelor of Arts in Theater in 1999.

 Personal life

 Wahlgren is of Swedish and Irish descent.
-In December 2022, she announced her pregnancy with her first child, a son with drummer Bobby Rock due in January 2023.
-On February 5, 2023, she revealed via Instagram that she had given birth to their son.
+In December 2022, she announced that she was expecting her first child with Nitro drummer Bobby Rock who was due in January 2023.
+She gave birth to their son in January 2023.